danijar/npgame/README.md

   efficiency.
 For the area to appear, `update()` must be called inside the main loop.

+- ### `text(x, y, message, font, color=(0.5, 0.5, 0.5, 1), size=1)`

+  Render text given the filename of a font in TTF format.
+An example file of the free DejaVu font can be found in the `examples` directory of the npgame repository.
+The color of the font can include the opacity as the last number.
+  The position and size are relative to the grid of the `Game` object.

 - ### `close()`

   Shuts down pygame, which closes the window, and sets `running` to `False` so